-THE OFFERING

-ADSs that we are offering

-4,473,684 ADSs.

-ADSs that selling shareholders are offering

-5,955,024 ADSs.

-ADSs to be outstanding immediately after this offering

-The ADSs

-10,428,708 ADSs.

-Number of shares per ADS

-One ordinary share.

-Ordinary shares to be outstanding

-39,801,857 ordinary shares.

-immediately after this offering

-Each ADS represents the right to receive one ordinary share.
-The ADSs will be evidenced by American Depositary Receipts, or ADRs, executed and delivered by Deutsche Bank Trust Company Americas, as Depositary.

-- The Depositary will be the holder of the ordinary shares underlying your ADSs and you will have rights as provided in the deposit agreement and the ADRs. - Subject to compliance with the relevant requirements set out herein, you may turn in your ADSs to the Depositary in exchange for ordinary shares underlying your ADSs. - The Depositary will charge you fees for exchanges.
+THE OFFERING ADSs that we are offering 4,473,684 ADSs.
+ADSs that selling shareholders are offering 6,729,024 ADSs.
+ADSs to be outstanding immediately after this offering 11,202,708 ADSs.
+Number of shares per ADS One ordinary share.
+Ordinary shares to be outstanding immediately after this offering 39,801,857 ordinary shares.
+The ADSs Each ADS represents the right to receive one ordinary share.
+The ADSs will be evidenced by American Depositary Receipts, or ADRs, executed and delivered by Deutsche Bank Trust Company Americas, as Depositary. • The Depositary will be the holder of the ordinary shares underlying your ADSs and you will have rights as provided in the deposit agreement and the ADRs. • Subject to compliance with the relevant requirements set out herein, you may turn in your ADSs to the Depositary in exchange for ordinary shares underlying your ADSs. • The Depositary will charge you fees for exchanges.
 You should carefully read "Description of American Depositary Shares" to better understand the terms of the ADSs.
 You should also read the deposit agreement and the form of the ADRs, which are exhibits to the registration statement that includes this prospectus.

-Offering price

-We currently anticipate that the initial public offering price will be between \$18.00 and \$20.00 per ADS.

-Selling shareholders

-See "Principal and Selling Shareholders" for information on the selling shareholders in this offering.

-Over-allotment option

-Certain of the selling shareholders have granted to the underwriters an option to purchase up to an additional 1,561,000 ADSs from us and them to cover over-allotments at the initial public offering price less underwriting discounts and commissions.

-Use of proceeds

-Our net proceeds from the sale of 4,473,684 ADSs in this offering will total approximately \$73.9 million after deducting underwriting discounts and commissions and estimated offering expenses which are payable by us.
-We intend to use the net proceeds from this offering for general corporate purposes, including capital expenditures an working capital, and for possible acquisitions of businesses and delivery platforms.

-The proceeds from the sale of 5,955,024 ADSs in this offering to be sold by the selling shareholders will be paid to those shareholders.
+Offering price The initial public offering price is \$20.00 per ADS.
+Selling shareholders See "Principal and Selling Shareholders" for information on the selling shareholders in this offering.
+Over-allotment option Certain of the selling shareholders have granted to the underwriters an option to purchase up to an additional 1,561,000 ADSs from us and them to cover over-allotments at the initial public offering price less underwriting discounts and commissions.
+Use of proceeds Our net proceeds from the sale of 4,473,684 ADSs in this offering will total approximately \$78.1 million after deducting underwriting discounts and commissions and estimated offering expenses which are payable by us.
+We intend to use the net proceeds from this offering for general corporate purposes, including capital expenditures and working capital, and for possible acquisitions of businesses and delivery platforms.
+The proceeds from the sale of 6,729,024 ADSs in this offering to be sold by the selling shareholders will be paid to those shareholders.
 We will not receive any of the proceeds from the sale of those ADSs.
 See "Use of Proceeds."

 Risk factors See "Risk Factors" and other information included in this prospectus for a discussion of the risks you should carefully consider before deciding to invest in our ADSs.

-Payment and settlement The ADSs are expected to be delivered against payment on , 2006.
-The ADRs evidencing the ADSs will be deposited with a custodian for, and registered in the name of a nominee of, The Depository Trust Company, or DTC, in New York, New York.
+Payment and settlement The ADSs are expected to be delivered against payment on July 31, 2006.
+The ADRs evidencing the ADSs will b deposited with a custodian for, and registered in the name of a nominee of, The Depository Trust Company, or DTC, in New York, New York.
 In general, beneficial interests in the ADSs will be shown on, and transfers of these beneficial interests will be effected only through, records maintained by DTC and its direct and indirect participants.

-Listing and trading We have applied for our ADSs to be listed on the New York Stock Exchange, or NYSE.

-Proposed NYSE symbol "WNS."
+Listing and trading Our ADSs have been approved for listing on the New York Stock Exchange, or NYSE.
+NYSE symbol "WNS."
 Depositary Deutsche Bank Trust Company Americas.

-Lock-up We, the selling shareholders, our directors, executive officers and employee shareholders and certain of our other existing shareholders have agreed with the underwriters not to sell, transfer or dispose of any of our ordinary shares or ADSs for a period of 180 days after the date of this prospectus.
+Lock-up We, the selling shareholders, our continuing directors, executive officers and employee shareholders and certain o our other existing shareholders have agreed with the underwriters not to sell, transfer or dispose of any of our ordinary shares or ADSs for a period of 180 days after the date of this prospectus.
 See "Underwriting."

-Unless specifically stated otherwise, the information in this prospectus:
+Unless specifically stated otherwise, the info ormation in this prospectus: ares issuable upon exercise of outstanding options and 90,121 ordinary shares reserved for future issuance under our